Da1sypetals/Shuiyuan-Detox/README.md

 ## Requirements
 - Tampermonkey browser extension
 - Access to shuiyuan.sjtu.edu.cn : You need a Jaccount to access the forum.
 If you don't have one, don't even try.
 Stepping into the forum is like drowning into hell.

+---

+# SJTU Shuiyuan Content Filter

+This userscript filters content on `shuiyuan.sjtu.edu.cn` based on predefined keywords and usernames.
+It dynamically removes posts and topics containing specified keywords or from blocked users.
+The script also handles topic titles by navigating away or closing the tab if a match is found.
+It continuously monitors the page for new content and reapplies filters as needed.

+**Features:**
+- Keyword-based filtering for posts and topics.
+- Username-based blocking.
+- Dynamic content monitoring and filtering.
+- Automatic navigation or tab closure for unwanted topic titles.

+**Usage:**
+1. Install a userscript manager like Tampermonkey.
+2. Add this script and configure the `postStreamKeywords`, `topicListBodyKeywords`, and `blockedUsernames` arrays as needed.
+3. Navigate to `shuiyuan.sjtu.edu.cn` to see the filters in action.